-This is a shared ownership scheme - you buy a share of a property on the open market.
-A housing association buys the remaining share and you pay rent this share as you would to any other landlord.
+This is a shared ownership scheme.
+You buy a share of a property on the open market.
+A housing association buys the remaining share and you pay rent on this share to the housing association.

-You have to buy a minimum share of 25 per cent of your home using savings and/or a mortgage, and can buy anything up to a 100 per cent share in the property.
+You have to buy a minimum share of 25% of your home using savings and/or a mortgage.
+You can later buy up to 100% of the property.

 Most homes in the scheme are leasehold.
-It is important to be aware that people who buy leasehold properties have to pay service charges for repairs and improvements.
-You will also have to pay for all the other costs of owning a home.
+You pay service charges for repairs and improvements.
+You also have to pay for all the other costs of owning a home.

 Selling a property bought through HOLD